heremaps/gluecodium/docs/lime_attributes.md

 quotes need to be backslash-escaped, as in the example.
 * **Public** or **Internal**: marks an element to have the corresponding visibility in Dart, disregarding any "global" visibility attributes the element might have.

+> **Note:** in order to ensure the consistent behavior between Java/Swift/Dart in terms of internal functions,
+> constructors and field constructors renaming of elements in Dart could be used.
+>
+> @Internal("Java", "Swift")\
+> @Dart("_withDefaults")\
+> field constructor(some_field, another_field)
+>
+> The presented syntax ensures, that the field constructor is internal in Java/Swift.
+It is private in Dart, because its
+> name starts with underscore.

 C++-specific attributes
 -----------------------